Course Catalog: Graduate Study at Wheelock College

 The degree requirements outlined in this catalog are intended to be used for students entering Wheelock in the 2016-2017 academic year.

 GRADUATE ADMISSIONS AND FINANCIAL AID

-Graduate students matriculating into degree programs enter Wheelock in the fall, spring, or summer semester, although some programs begin at specified semesters.
+Graduate students matriculating into degree programs enter Wheelock in the fall, spring, or summer semester, although some pro-grams begin at specified semesters.
 Our graduate programs adhere to the following priority deadlines for application.
-In general, our application deadlines are guidelines that students should use to complete their application.
 In setting these priority deadlines the College has taken into consideration the need for applicants to secure academic and field experience advising prior to the start of their academic program.
 However, we will consider applications past the deadline as long as we are able.
-Please Note: The Child Life Social Work Advanced Standing programs will NOT consider applications submitted or completed after March 1st.
+Please Note: The Child Life and the Social Work Advanced Standing programs will not consider applications submitted or completed after the below deadlines.

 - A completed online graduate application.